AESSEAL needed help protecting their operations from power disruptions while driving forward net zero strategies.

 Using a battery on-site to store renewable or grid supplied energy.
 Make use of Grid services and increase your power resilience

-Use power more intelligently and effectively to reduce energy costs.
+Use power more intelligently and effectively to reduce your business/organisation's energy bills and electricity costs.

 Software to optimise your power flows to save cost, energy and CO2.